 - Subspecialty training is based on rotations through inpatient consultation services and ambulatory clinics.
-Residents rotate through each of the major specialties and have a number of selectives and electives available for additional experience as desired.
+Residents rotate through each of the major specialties and have a number of selective and elective rotations available for additional experience as desired.

 - Training in intensive care is currently scheduled as an introductory Airway/ICU block in the PGY1 year, and then 2 blocks of the PGY2 year.
 Experience in managing critical care patients is vital before residents become PGY3 in the program.
 Residents receive simulation training and a separate educational curriculum during their ICU blocks.

 - Longitudinal clinics in general medicine are introduced in the PGY2 year and run until the completion of the PGY3 year.

 - Night Float shift (R2/R3) in the ER from 10 pm-8 am (+2hrs for handover) for acute Medicine call.